sebastianconcept/tpe/README.md

 Amounts are rendered as floats printed with 4 digits of precision.

+Disputes can only be considered valid when the dispute has a `ClientID` value equal to the one in the disputed transaction.

 ## On input digestion
 For the deserialization part of digesting input, I've decided to use Serde and csv as suggested as they are well known robust and well maintained crates.